Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-Finally, if $u$ acts as $11^4,10,2$, coming from $E_7(a_3)$, then the $2$ and $10$ must come from summands of the same dimension, so we need two projectives plus $10\oplus 2$.
+Finally, if $u$ acts as $11^4,10,2$, coming from $E_7(a_3)$, then the $2$ and $10$ must come from simple summands, so we need two projectives plus $10\oplus 2$.
 There are three such conspicuous sets of composition factors, yielding

-Each of these has corresponding sets of composition factors on $L(G)$, with the third having two.
-However, $u$ acts on $L(G)$ with blocks $11^{11},9,3$, so $L(G)\downarrow_H$ is the sum of $9\oplus 3$ and projectives, and since we have $11^{11}$ in the action of $u$, the number of summands of $L(G)\downarrow_H$ that are either $11$s or $P(1)$s must be odd.
+Each of these has corresponding sets of composition factors on $L(E_7)$, with the third having two.
+However, $u$ acts on $L(E_7)$ with blocks $11^{11},9,3$, so $L(E_7)\downarrow_H$ is the sum of $9\oplus 3$ and projectives, and since we have $11^{11}$ in the action of $u$, the number of summands of $L(E_7)\downarrow_H$ that are either $11$s or $P(1)$s must be odd.
 In particular, any trivial composition factors lie either in $P(1)$s or $P(9)$s.
 The four corresponding sets of factors are

 the first and second cases need an odd number of $P(1)$s, and the second case can have no $P(9)$s as it has no $3$s, leading to a contradiction.
 The fourth case cannot work with the unipotent class either, but the third case yields